 Luxury

-Radisson Collection Grand Place Brussels – great value for a luxury stay in a perfect location.
-Located near the main attractions of Brussels – like the Grand Palace – and just a fifteen minute walk to the main gay bars.
-The design is contemporary with a jazzy twist and the rooms are spacious and serene with views of the streets below.
-On the property is a cocktail bar, 24 hour gym and two restaurants – one serving oriental food and the other Mediterranean.
+Radisson Collection Grand Place Brussels – Great value for a luxury stay in an ideal location near the Grand Place and just a 15-minute walk to the main gay bars.
+This contemporary hotel features spacious rooms with views of the streets below, a cocktail bar, a 24-hour gym, and two restaurants offering Oriental and Mediterranean cuisine.

 Mid-Range

-NH Collection Brussels Grand Sablon – located on Brussels’ most beautiful square and near the Central Railway Station, it’s just steps from the Grand Palace and the Royal Museum of Fine Arts.
-Offering 196 premium rooms and suites, they all have a contemporary feel with a fresh, neutral color scheme, free Wi-Fi, 24/7 room service and a minibar.
-Guests can also enjoy the on-site award-winning restaurant, gym and meeting space.
+NH Collection Brussels Grand Sablon – Located on one of Brussels’ most beautiful squares, near the Central Railway Station and steps from the Grand Place and the Royal Museum of Fine Arts.
+With 196 premium rooms and suites, the hotel features contemporary decor, free Wi-Fi, 24/7 room service, and a minibar.
+Guests can also enjoy an award-winning restaurant, gym, and meeting spaces.

-Thon Hotel Bristol Stephanie – 4-star hotel located on the lovely Avenue Louise, Brussels’ most fashionable shopping street.
-All rooms are air-conditioned and offer a stylish space to unwind with a flat-screen TV and private bathroom.
-Enjoy the on-site restaurant and bar featuring traditional and innovative French cuisine and daily breakfast as well as the spacious gym and sauna.
+Thon Hotel Bristol Stephanie – A 4-star hotel on Avenue Louise, Brussels’ most fashionable shopping street.
+Rooms are air-conditioned and stylish, with flat-screen TVs and private bathrooms.
+The hotel offers a restaurant and bar serving traditional and innovative French cuisine, daily breakfast, a gym, and a sauna.

-Vintage Hotel – charming boutique hotel with 38 unique and trendy guest rooms ranging from simple to the Airstream room that’s inside a fully renovated Airstream travel trailer.
-All rooms have free Wi-Fi and a private bathroom.
-Guests can also enjoy breakfast, the rooftop terrace, on-site bar and lounge.
+Vintage Hotel – This boutique hotel features 38 unique and trendy rooms, including the Airstream room inside a fully renovated Airstream travel trailer.
+All rooms offer free Wi-Fi and private bathrooms.
+The hotel also has a rooftop terrace, an on-site bar, and a lounge.

 Budget

-Le Berger Hotel – what was once a clandestine meeting spot for a club of friends and their secret, has taken on a second life as a chic hotel with a scandalous past.
-Featuring vintage decor, the 66 cozy rooms come with free Wi-Fi, flat-screen TVs and a lux ambiance.
-Amenities include daily breakfast, an on-site restaurant and bar and terrace.
+Le Berger Hotel – Once a clandestine meeting spot, this vintage-themed hotel has 66 chic rooms with free Wi-Fi, flat-screen TVs, and a luxurious ambiance.
+Guests can enjoy daily breakfast, an on-site restaurant and bar, and a terrace.

 Apartments - misterb&b